 At the same time, you should earn airline miles for flights that are included as part of a Costco Travel package as long as you link your frequent flyer number.
-And booking flights through Costco Travel is optional.
-So folks with miles can book award flights and still use Costco for the hotels.
+And booking flights through Costco Travel is optional, so folks with miles can book award flights and still use Costco for the hotels.

-1. Family Vacation to Disney World
+Family vacation to Disney World

 - 5-nights at Walt Disney World Swan Resort

 - Four, 5-day ticket with Park Hopper option

 - Disney FastPass+ (as long as you’re booking at least 60 days in advance)

 - Complimentary transportation to all Walt Disney World® Theme Parks, Disney’s Water Parks and Disney Springs®